-Deferred financing costs consist of fees and expenses paid in connection with the closing or amending of credit facilities and the Convertible Senior Notes, and are capitalized at the time of payment.
-Deferred financing costs are amortized using the straight line method over the terms of the respective credit facilities.
-This amortization expense is included in interest expense in the Company's Consolidated Statement of Operations.
+Deferred financing costs consist of fees and expenses paid in connection with the closing or amending of credit facilities and debt offerings, and are capitalized at the time of payment.
+Deferred financing costs are amortized using the straight line method over the terms of the respective credit facilities and debt securities.
+This amortization expense is included in interest expense in the Company's Consolidated Statements of Operations.